Skip to content

 Workforce Development

 Businesses and organizations in our community provide valuable employment opportunities for individuals to earn income, provide meaningful and productive labor, and build a strong local economy.
 Employers are currently experiencing significant labor shortages as a result of demographics and other factors.
 Difficulties in filling positions at all levels and in multiple industries threaten to dampen opportunities for economic growth.
-The availability and affordability of childcare has become an increasingly acute issue for employers, families and childcare providers.
+The availability and affordability of childcare has become an increasingly acute issue for employers, families, and childcare providers.
 This has inhibited the ability of families to take full advantage of employment opportunities and for employers to have full access to the potential talent pool.
 The Chamber supports meaningful public policy solutions to address specific workforce challenges, including:

 • Talent attraction and retention: It's essential for the state to help address the workforce shortage through initiatives to attract and retain talent - including marketing the positive attributes of the state and its regions to attract new talent, encouraging former residents and students to return, highlighting opportunities for transitioning veterans, and keeping Wisconsin graduates in the state.

-• Childcare availability and affordability for working parents: There is an urgent need for innovation on the part of the state to address the funding, business model, and regulatory oversight of early childhood care and education in ways that will effectively deal with availability, affordability and accountability for quality and safety.
-This, by necessity, must address the business model for childcare providers, especially in their ability to attract and retain motivated, high quality staff.
+• Childcare availability and affordability for working parents: There is an urgent need for innovation on the part of the state to address the funding, business model, and regulatory oversight of early childhood care and education in ways that will effectively deal with availability, affordability, and accountability for quality and safety.
+This by necessity must address the business model for childcare providers, especially in their ability to attract and retain motivated, high quality staff.

-• Reforms to the unemployment compensation system.
+• Reforms to the unemployment compensation system

 • Support mechanisms for educational skills attainment to fulfill workforce needs.